UNIST-LOFT/SimAPR/README_detailed.md

 1. Setup environment via docker
 2. Generate patch space
 3. Run SimAPR, a patch scheduler
+4. Run scripts to generate plots used in our paper

 ### 1. Setup environment via docker (~ 10 min)
 We assumed that you already cloned our repository.
 If not, look at Getting Started in [README.md](./README.md).